 The Faculty of Arts & Science established a Graduate Student Emergency Bursary to help alleviate immediate financial stress that may result from the COVID-19 pandemic and related fallout on March 27, 2020.
-The program will run through to the second week of June.
-Applications will be accepted until 9:00am on Friday June 12, 2020, applications must be submitted directly to the graduate unit.
+Effective Friday June 12, 2020, applications must be submitted directly to the graduate unit.

 All currently registered graduate students in a Master’s (professional or research-stream) or PhD program, enrolled in an Arts & Science administered (Tri-campus) program in the 2019-20 Winter and Summer sessions are eligible.
 This includes graduate students affiliated with any of the UTM, UTSC, and St. George campuses in an A&S administered program.
 Students are eligible, whether they are domestic or international, and whether they are in a funded cohort or not.

 Other Sources of Support